herculesinc/credo.faq/content/credo-accounts.md

 If you believe someone's account is fake or fraudulent, please flag that account or contact us at [support@credo360.com](mailto:support@credo360.com) to report it.

 ## Can I close my Credo account?
 Yes, you can close it at any time.
 In some cases, closing an account may take up to 24 hours.
-And, if you have you any balance remaining in your [Credo Wallet](credo-wallet#what-is-credo-wallet), you'll need to withdraw the money before closing your account.
+If you have any balance remaining in your [Credo Wallet](credo-wallet#what-is-credo-wallet), you'll need to withdraw the money before closing your account.

 ## What happens to my data when I close my account?
 Once you close your account, we remove all your personally identifiable information from the system.
 Meaning, nobody (not even us) will be able to link the information that remains in the system back to you.